covid-19: EAS Response Plan - STUDENT/ACTORS INFORMATION

 Regional and Local Lock-down

 In the event that there is a regional lock-down in Scotland, or a local lock-down within Edinburgh, all our classes/rehearsals shall move online to a secured network.
 Notice will be given to each student/actor and full information sent out.
-We previously did this during the lock-down pre-summer and it was a great success.
+We previously operated online and it was a great success.